StellarPixelLabs/UniPrepPackages/README.md

 Each package is defining a set of notes and questions, where later the user can use them to prepare for a test and study.
 Its OK if there are multiple packages for each subject, the user can choose to use a specific package or mix them, obviously there will be overlaps.

+## How to use
+Simply copy the link for the directory in the repository.
+So you can make multiple packages where each package is a directory in the repository!

 ## Kind of types
  - Package
  - Close Question